What does the Bible say about health?

 It was not until the modern era that men obtained detailed knowledge of human physiology and medicine.
 Yet the Creator God, who is sometimes called the Great Physician, knows everything about us, and He’s provided the necessary keys to good health.
 The choice to obey the Lord and reap the resulting benefits is ours to make.

-Faith and Fitness: Diet and Exercise for a Better World by Tom Hafer and Logos Bible Software.
+Recommended Resources: Faith and Fitness: Diet and Exercise for a Better World by Tom Hafer and Logos Bible Software.

 How should a Christian view weight loss?
 What does the Bible say about obesity and weight loss?